kr/goven/Readme.md

 ## Bugs

-- only works with git
-- always clones the default branch (usually master)
 - probably doesn't work on Windows

 If you use this tool, I suggest doing it on a clean checkout.